pjkw/Portfolio/README.md

 # Peter Kwiatkowski Unity Portfolio

-My name is Piotr (Peter) Kwiatkowski, and this is my Unity portfolio.
+Hi, I'm Peter Kwiatkowski and this is my Unity portfolio.

 Here is a link to my resume: